-3.16 Accel Rate (optional)
+3.15 Accel Rate (optional)

-This rate specifies how fast the controller should increase the engine's speed when a new higher target speed is made active.
-The parameter value is specified in MPU (magnetic pickup) Hz per second based on the following formula.
+This rate specifies how fast the controller should increase the engine's speed when a new, higher target speed is made active.
+The unit in which the parameter value is specified depends on the type of speed sensor used by the controller and on the value of Parameter 3.1 (Number of Teeth or Pulses per Revolution), as shown in the table below.